 4. Bring a lightweight bag that is large enough for your gear.

-I like the thin backpack bags for me (as pictured above) because it keeps your hands free but isn’t so heavy as to break your back.
-If you have kids with you, you’ll need something bigger.
+I like thin crossbody bags because they keep my hands free but aren’t too heavy.
+If you have kids with you, you may need something bigger.
 There are some stylish backpacks out there, though.
-Here are a few! (updated 3/5/14)

 5. Don’t forget your sunscreen!